otherland/christianity/content/ultimate-guide-understanding-the-true-meaning-of-being-a-christian-1722089094.md

 Category: Salvation/Becoming Christian
 Slug: ultimate-guide-understanding-the-true-meaning-of-being-a-christian
 Tags: what makes someone christian, what makes someone a christian, what makes a person a christian, what makes a person christian, christian of note, what makes a christian, what makes a christian a christian, salvation, becoming christian
+Description: Being a Christian is more than just a label or affiliation it is a way of life centered around a personal relationship with Jesus Christ To be a Christian means to believe in Jesus as the Son of God who died for your sins and rose again It involves accepting
 ---

 ## What makes someone a Christian?

 Being a Christian is more than just a label or affiliation; it is a way of life centered around a personal relationship with **Jesus Christ**.
 To be a Christian means to believe in **Jesus** as the **Son of God** who died for your sins and rose again.
 It involves accepting **Jesus** as your **Lord and Savior** and seeking to follow His teachings in [your daily life](/the-ultimate-guide-to-bible-study-booklets-for-adult-christian-education).